Lakhankumawat/LearnCPP/A-Array/README.md

 **Time complexity:** `O(n)`, Where n is the size of the array. \
 **Space complexity:** `O(1)`

-# Trace and Normal of Matrix
+# Trace and Normal of Matrix:
   - [Trace](#trace)
   - [Normal](#normal)
   - [Properties_of_trace_matrix](#properties-of-trace-matrix)